Idaho’s Response

 In addition to the application of the chelated copper (Natrix), ISDA implemented a potash (potassium chloride) treatment in still water ponds on the Mid-Snake River in February and March.
 The second treatment reflects the aggressive approach to maximize efforts in the complex river system with the ultimate goal of complete eradication of this species.

-Read the most recent news release HERE.
+Read the 2024 news release HERE.

 Since the discovery of quagga mussel larvae in the Snake River, ISDA has been dedicated to an aggressive approach for treatment to protect Idaho’s waters from these mussels.